Pull out all the stops: Textual analysis via punctuation sequences: Case study: Genre analysis

 \subsection{Consistency}

-In~\cref{consistency_plots_genre}, we show consistency plots (of the same type as in~\cref{consistency_plots}), but we now use genres (instead of authors) as our classes.
-We observe that the KL-divergence consistency relative to the baseline is less pronounced for genres that it was for authors.
-Nevertheless, most genres are more consistent than the baseline, and the frequency feature vector $\p{f}^{3}$ once again appears to be the most helpful of our features for evaluating a genre's punctuation style.
+In~\cref{consistency_plots_genre}, we show consistency plots (of the same type as in~\cref{consistency_plots}), but now we use genres (instead of authors) as our classes.
+We observe that the KL-divergence consistency relative to the baseline is less pronounced for genres than it was for authors.
+Nevertheless, most genres are more consistent than the baseline, and the frequency feature vector $\p{f}^{3}$ appears to be the most helpful of our features for evaluating a genre's punctuation style.

+In~\cref{dist_KL_genres}, we show the distributions of KL divergence between documents from the same genre (in black) and between documents from different genres (in blue).
+One can use the former to compute genre consistency in~\cref{consistency_plots_genre} (by taking the mean of the values for each genre) and the latter to compute the consistency baseline in~\cref{consistency_plots_genre} (by taking the mean of all values).
+For all features, we see from a KS test that the difference between the empirical distributions is statistically significant.
+(In all cases, the p-value is less than or equal to $2.247 \times 10^{-36}$.)